huggingface/diffusers/docs/source/en/using-diffusers/img2img.md

 ### Stable Diffusion XL (SDXL)

 SDXL is a more powerful version of the Stable Diffusion model.
-It uses a larger base model, and an additional refiner model to increase the quality of the generated image from the base model.
+It uses a larger base model, and an additional refiner model to increase the quality of the base model's output.
 Read the [SDXL](sdxl) guide for a more detailed walkthrough of how to use this model, and other techniques it uses to produce high quality images.

 ```py
 import torch